-If you’re anything like us, you’ve got the spring cleaning bug right now.
-The urge to purge your closets and basement of clutter is strong, and you’ll probably consider donating a lot of it to second hand shops.
+If you’re anything like us, you’ve got plenty of things around the house that you’d like to clear out.
+The urge to purge your closets and basement of clutter is strong, and you’ll likely consider donating a significant amount of it to second-hand shops.
 But despite good intentions, there are some things that thrift stores absolutely do not want in their donation bin.

 Here are some items you should never donate.